DNS security issues

 The cloud also ensures that updates are always instantly available to the end user, so, once a threat is highlighted, all FlashStart users are automatically protected from it without the need to download any kind of update or go through lengthy system reboots.

->> FlashStart is totally in the Cloud, constantly updated, and easy to activate → Try it now
+>> FlashStart is totally in the Cloud, constantly updated, and easy to activate → Request a quotation or try it now

 4.3 FlashStart: the solution to DNS security issues